Table of content

 - Drag and drop layouts: Organize your content and create page layouts with ease.

-3. Extension manager - add additional functionality
+3. Extension Manager - add additional functionality

 - Install extensions: Add additional tools such as contact forms, SEO features and more.